raspberrypilearning/cd-advanced-html-css-sushi/en/step_7.md

 ![Additional notes with their own styling](images/asidesStyled.png)

-On the next card you're going to learn how to make the layout more interesting!
+On the next card, you're going to learn how to make your website's layout more interesting!

 + To get ready, make a page that has one `article` and two `aside` elements inside the `<main> </main>` tags.
 Or if you prefer, you can work with the Attractions page on my website.